 The caption file will be downloaded to your computer.
 To add the captions/subtitles to your project, locate the file and drag it onto to the project timeline.

 5b.
 EDL If you're using an EDL file, we recommend selecting the default preferences from the popup windows.
 When the EDL files download, select "File > Import...," then locate them on your computer.
 Open the folder from the Project panel, select all the files and select "File > Link media..."
 The video cuts are displayed with the fully edited/merged file first, followed by each individual clip.
+To add the captions to the cut video, download the SRT file from the Trint extension, making sure to check "Highlights only," then import the SRT file, link the media to the original video file, and drag the caption file onto the Project panel to sync.

-If you have any questions on how to use Trint's free extension for Adobe Premiere Pro CC, drop us a line at firstname.lastname@example.org.
+If you have any questions on how to use Trint's free extension for Adobe® Premiere® Pro CC, drop us a line at email@example.com.